Azure-Samples/API-Center-Workshop/docs/docs/develop/inventory/api-inventory.md

 ```
 ![Create an API Center instance](/img/create-apic-cli.jpg)

-If you open the API Center extension again, you will see your newly created instance with a sample Petstore API.+
+If you open the API Center extension again, you will see your newly created instance with a sample Petstore API.

 ![API Center instance created](/img/swagger-petstore.jpg)